 This surprised several dozen demonstrators, one in a vampire costume, who arrived at DeMarco’s residence in a middle- class Washington suburb last month to demand he quit his job as acting director of the Federal Housing Finance Agency.

 “My home is better-looking than this,” said Catrese Tucker, a Massachusetts toll collector whose property is in foreclosure.
 “I don’t believe this is his home.”

-As the overseer of mortgage giants Fannie Mae (FNMA) and Freddie Mac, DeMarco has become the focus of ire from homeowners and lawmakers who want more aid for troubled borrowers, even as the two government-run companies subsist on taxpayer life support that now totals $190 billion.
+As the overseer of mortgage giants Fannie Mae (FNMA:US) and Freddie Mac, DeMarco has become the focus of ire from homeowners and lawmakers who want more aid for troubled borrowers, even as the two government-run companies subsist on taxpayer life support that now totals $190 billion.

 The unassuming career economist is looking beyond the current housing crisis, which shows signs of easing with home prices finally on the rise.
 Instead, DeMarco is working toward a day when the government no longer backs most U.S. home loans.

 Republicans and Democrats in Congress and President Barack Obama all say they want to wind down and replace Fannie Mae and Freddie Mac, yet they’ve been deadlocked on a solution.
 That makes DeMarco perhaps the only official in Washington actively working to shrink the government-sponsored enterprises.

 “The FHFA under the leadership of Acting Director DeMarco is slowly but surely enacting housing finance reform without the guidance or consent of Congress,” said Isaac Boltansky, a policy analyst for Compass Point Research & Trading LLC.
 “That’s due in part to the complete inability for Congress to find any consensus.”